Swazi Democratic Party: Organization

 SWADEPA.
 Branches are coordinated in Eswatinis 4 regions, each organized with a regional conference and a Regional Executive Committee.

 The National Conference is the supreme body of SWADEPA.
 Delegates come from branches (90%), and 10% from Women/Youth/Regions.
 The National Executive Committee, NEC, is the highest organ of SWADEPA between Conferences.

 SWADEPA Women's League is open for women members of SWADEPA.
 It is an autonomous body within SWADEPA, with own constitution.
 It has the same basic structure as SWADEPA.
 It appoints representatives to BEC, REC, NWC etc.

 SWADEPA Youth League is open for all persons aged 14–35.
 It is an autonomous body within SWADEPA, with own constitution.
 It has the same basic structure as Swadepa.
 It appoints representatives to BEC, REC, NWC etc.

 International

 SWADEPA was admitted into the Socialist International as observer member in June/July 2014.

-The Danish Social Democratic Party, which is the largest party in the governing coalition in Denmark, has been engaged in a partnership with SWADEPA since 2012 funded through the Danish Institute for Parties and Democracy, DIPD.
+The Danish Social Democratic Party, which is the largest party in the governing coalition in Denmark, was engaged in a partnership with SWADEPA from 2012 to 2023 funded through the Danish Institute for Parties and Democracy, DIPD.
 The “overall objective in the cooperation is to manifest and strengthen SWADEPA’s position as a strong force pressuring for multi-party democracy in Swaziland”.